Volxel/Volxel/README.md

 An open source volumetric renderer for the Browser.
 Also my bachelor's thesis.

 ## Status
-Currently, it shows an arbitrary AABB and a volumetric sphere inside it, although brokenly.
+Currently, it shows a volumetric sphere in white, in front of a blue background.
 ## Development

 1. Install the dependencies (Using https://pnpm.io)